Pureum309/finalproject/README.md

 ## App Description
-Moody is a marketplace app focused on the fashion industry.
-It shows women's clothes, and it recommends based on searched location.
+Moody is a marketplace website that caters to the fashion industry, focusing on women's clothing.
+Our website incorporates a unique feature that recommends clothing items based on the current weather conditions of the user's searched location.
+For instance, if the weather is sunny in Los Angeles, our platform will suggest a range of stylish sunglasses, while in the event of rain, Moody will recommend a suitable raincoat.

 ## Getting Started
 First, you need to install the package